Holly Martin Smith: Consequentialism

-Smith focused on forms of rule utilitarianism, arguing, contra David Lyons, that act utilitarianism and full compliance forms of rule utilitarianism do not always prescribe the same actions, and maintaining that the project of finding an appropriate definition for "consequences" within rule utilitarianism had been misconceived and was doomed to failure.
+Smith has focused on forms of rule utilitarianism, arguing, contra David Lyons, that act utilitarianism and full compliance forms of rule utilitarianism do not always prescribe the same actions, and maintaining that the project of finding an appropriate definition for "consequences" within rule utilitarianism had been misconceived and was doomed to failure.

 Moral responsibility

 Smith explored how to assess an agent's degree of credit or blameworthiness for an action when the agent acts from a mixture of good and bad motives.
 She worked on the question of whether an agent is blameworthy for a wrongful act done in culpable ignorance.
-Her most noted paper is "Culpable Ignorance," which was named by The Philosopher's Annual as one of the ten best articles in 1983.
+Her most noted paper is "Culpable Ignorance", which was named by The Philosopher's Annual as one of the ten best articles in 1983.
 It analysed in detail the terms of the debate between those who argue that a person is blameworthy for an action performed in culpable ignorance, versus those who hold that while a person is blameworthy for the initial dereliction of failing to acquire information, that does not taint a subsequent action, done in culpable ignorance, that is itself done from acceptable motives.